Geydar Dzhemal: Foray into Islam

 In 1993, Djemal got acquainted with the son of the deceased Ayatollah Khomeini, Ahmad.
 In the early 1990s, Dzhemal put on a few TV shows on Islamic issues (Nyne (Today), Minaret, etc.).
 In May 1994, Djemal's documentary, Islamic Republic of Iran, was broadcast by the Russian channels Pervij and The First creating a political scandal which resonated with anti-Iran sentiments in Russia.

-In 1998, he toured South Africa, giving lectures.
-At the invitation of Nelson Mandela's associate Sheikh Ahmad Yassin, Djemal went to South Africa to deliver a course of lectures on social anthropology and political philosophy at the University of Cape Town.
-For this course, he received an honorary doctorate at the University of Cape Town.

-In 1999, at the Eastern Orthodox-Islamic conference in St. Petersburg he put forward the thesis of the possibility of an anti-imperialist strategic alliance between Muslims and Orthodox Christianity's spirituality.

-For 25 years, Djemal gave lectures, wrote and published articles on a wide range of topics and public commentaries on political and social events, and cooperated in various intellectual gatherings in Russia and abroad.

 In 2010 Dzhemal commented on the Armenian-Azerbaijani Nagorno-Karabakh conflict.
 He was also among the 34 first signatories of an online anti-Vladimir Putin manifesto, "Putin Must Go", published on 10 March 2010.

-In 2011, Dzhemal founded the intellectual club Florian Geyer.

-Geydar Djemal died on 5 December 2016 in Almaty.
+Djemal died on 5 December 2016 in Almaty.

-In accordance with his will, he was buried in Baganashyl cemetery in the foothills of the Tien Shan.

 On 30 July 2018, his son, journalist Orkhan Dzhemal, was killed along with film director and cameraman while filming a documentary about the activities of a Russian paramilitary organization Wagner Group in the Central African Republic.

 Religious views

-There is a debate about Jamal's religion.
-Thus, the religious scholar and Islamic scholar Roman Silantyev and the journalist Yulia Latynina pointed out that Jamal professed Shia Islam and was a Jafarite.
-At the same time, the head of the World Congress of Tatar Youth Ruslan Aysin on 6 December 2016 in connection with the funeral of Jamal stated the following: "He was buried following Sunni Tradition - he was a Sunni, and in general was an opponent of division.
-He believed that the platform of Muslims is a platform of unification, and he strongly insisted on it.
-His philosophy and methodology were based on the idea that Muslims should unite.
+Shi'ism

+The Islamic scholar Roman Silantyev and the journalist Yulia Latynina said that Jamal professed Shia Islam and that he was a Jafari in Fiqh.
+He also expressed positive views about Khomeinism and Wilayat al-Faqih during his exchanges with Ahmad Khomeini.

-The Internet portal "Voice of Islam" reports that Geydar Jamal has long professed a Shiite current, but in recent years has changed his mind about him.
+The Internet portal "Voice of Islam" said: